britneydang/HandsonProject_SSIS/README.md

 # Hands on Project 2: SSIS
-Project description: This project will mainly focus on SQL Server Integration Services foe ETL purposes.
+Project description: This project will mainly focus on SQL Server Integration Services for ETL tasks.

 Required instalation:
 - SQL Server Developer 2022